paul-data-science/CS677_Midterm_BiT/README.md

 **Conclusion:**
-- It seems the test accuracies shown above seem to behave similar to Fig 6 with ImageNet upstream dataset and CIFAR10 downstream dataset of 5 examples (CIFAR-10) chart compared to our 1-10 examples per class (low-data regime).
+- It seems the test accuracies shown above seem to behave similar to Fig 6 with ImageNet upstream dataset and CIFAR10 downstream dataset of 5 examples (CIFAR-10) chart illustrated on Big Transfer research paper.